Topic Risk Management,

 A growing business should decide based on complexity, growth, and capacity.

-That is Millman’s decision framework.
 Complexity means asking how many employees, locations, roles, and compliance requirements the business is managing.
 Growth means asking whether hiring, onboarding, new managers, and employee issues are changing faster than the business can absorb.
 Capacity means asking whether the company has the internal time and expertise to build HR infrastructure, not just react to the next issue.

+The better question is not “Do we need HR?”
 The better question is: what capability does the business need right now?

 Some companies can build that capability internally.
 Others can use technology for certain workflows.
 Others need a partner model that gives them structure and expertise without building everything from scratch.

 NAPEO describes PEOs as providers that handle payroll, benefits, compliance assistance, and other HR services for primarily small and mid-sized businesses.
 Its industry overview says more than 200,000 businesses use PEO services and that PEO clients grow two times faster, have employee turnover that is 12% lower, and are 50% less likely to go out of business than comparable businesses that do not use a PEO.
-(Napeo)
+(NAPEO)

 Millman’s point is especially useful here: many companies hire their first HR person, but that person spends most of their time reacting to issues instead of building the structure the business actually needs.
+That is the trap.
+A business may hire HR and still not build HR capability.

 Where does HR technology fall short?